CASPR

 • Highly appealing for states to opt-in via a standardized Medicaid template.

 • A buy-in option for private insurance to adopt a similar deal, with incentives to do so.
+Commercial adoption matters even where per-member OUD-prevention value is diluted by churn, because commercial prescribing behavior tracks CMS formulary norms over time.

 For each of these systems, there are structural nuances and details to negotiate, but it would all flow naturally as long as it focuses on these core objectives: